 \subsubsection{Results}

-First, we analyze the impact of the infrastructure of communication (i.e., swarm topology) on the diversity of the information flows within a swarm.
-We found that $k$-regular topologies promote higher diversity as $k$ decreases when solving the same problem~(see \figurename~\ref{fig:cd_topology} and Table~\ref{tab:communication_diversity_fitness}).
+We analyze the impact of the infrastructure of communication (i.e., topology) on the diversity of the information flows within a swarm.
+We found that $k$-regular topologies promote higher diversity as $k$ decreases when solving the same problem~(\figurename~\ref{fig:cd_iteration}A).
 With less connected topologies, swarms exhibit greater interaction diversity than with more connected ones.
-Given previous studies, this is an expected result: short topological distances lead to fast information flow which decreases the diversity\cite{Bratton2007}.
-Our results revealed that the interaction diversity in the swarm depends on the problem; the same topology leads to distinct levels of diversity when optimizing different functions~(see also Table~\ref{tab:communication_diversity_fitness}).
-Though the topology bounds the interactions among particles, the swarm organize the way information flow to optimize a function.
+Given previous studies, this is an expected result: short topological distances lead to fast information flow, which decreases the diversity\cite{Bratton2007}.
+Our results revealed that the interaction diversity in the swarm depends on the problem; the same topology leads to distinct levels of diversity when optimizing different functions.
+Though the topology bounds the interactions among particles, the swarm organizes the information flows to optimize a function.

-Indeed, swarm-intelligent systems have the capability to self-organize during the optimization process; they can adapt their behavior towards an optimal behavior to solve a given problem.
-Hence, to assess the relationship between swarm search and interaction diversity, we examine the pace $f_\Delta$ at which a swarm improves and the interaction diversity at each iteration.
-We found that ${\rm ID}$ exhibits a non-trivial relationship with $f_\Delta$, as seen in \figurename~\ref{fig:cd_iteration}(A) for the function $F_2$.
+Indeed, swarm intelligence systems have the capability to self-organize during the optimization process.
+To assess the relationship between swarm search and interaction diversity, we examine the pace of $f_\Delta$ at which a swarm improves and the interaction diversity at each iteration.
+We find that ${\rm ID}$ exhibits a non-trivial relationship with $f_\Delta$, as seen in \figurename~\ref{fig:cd_iteration}B for the function $F_2$.
 The average $f_\Delta$ increases with the average ${\rm ID}$ until reaches a maximum pace after which $f_\Delta$ decreases with ${\rm ID}$.
-The increase of diversity in the social interactions of the swarm leads to faster swarm pace only until a certain level of diversity; then the swarm starts to slow down---swarm dynamics that impacts the overall swarm performance, as seen in \figurename~\ref{fig:cd_iteration}(B).
-We also found a non-trivial association between $k$-regular topologies and the best fitness found at the end of the optimization process.
+The increase of diversity in the social interactions of the swarm leads to faster swarm pace only until a certain level of diversity; then the swarm starts to slow down---swarm dynamics that impact the overall swarm performance, as seen in \figurename~\ref{fig:cd_iteration}C. We also find a non-trivial association between $k$-regular topologies and the best fitness found at the end of the optimization process.
 From global to $30$-regular topologies, the fitness decreases from $8.06\times10^{3}$ and improves down to $6.77\times10^{3}$, then deteriorates up to $1.01\times10^{4}$.